 Open Polytechnic is a provider of the Teacher Education Refresh programme for early childhood, primary and secondary teachers.
 Teachers can complete this course online, at their own pace over a period of up to 12 months.

 The TER is aimed at early childhood, primary and secondary teachers who have graduated from an Initial Teacher Education programme but have not achieved a full practicing certificate within a six-year period; are returning to the workforce after a lengthy period; or have trained overseas.

 Completing a TER enables you to be provisionally certified for an additional six years.
-The Education Council expects that you will satisfactorily meet the Standards for the Teaching Profession in this time.
+The Teaching Council of Aotearoa New Zealand expects that you will satisfactorily meet the Standards for the Teaching Profession in this time.

 If you are required to complete the TER programme, in order to renew your practising certificate, you may be able to continue to be employed in a teaching position.